 I completed my PhD in the laboratory of David Porteous at the MRC Human Genetics Unit in Edinburgh in 1988 and from there moved to Oxford to work in the laboratory of Kay Davies within the institute of Molecular Medicine at the John Radcliffe Hospital.
 During this period I spent time working in as a visiting PI in the laboratoryof Charles Laird (FHCRC, Seattle, USA) and as a visiting researcher in the laboratory of Alan Wolffe (NIH, Bethesda, USA).
-I moved to the Open University in 1999.
+I moved to the Open University in 1999 and became a fellow of the Royal Society of Biology in 2017.

 Current University Role